 - a voluntary Water Complaints Scheme.

-We are offering a scholarship which is open to applicants who have an interest in dispute resolution in the utilities sector.
+UDL is offering a research grant which is open to applicants who have an interest in dispute resolution in the utilities sector.

-Please send your application form to Markus Frey on firstname.lastname@example.org
+Please email your application form to Markus Frey at email@example.com

-The UDL Scholarship is designed to support research in a field relevant to UDL and its stakeholders.
+The UDL Research Grant is designed to support research in a field relevant to UDL and its stakeholders, and to support leadership and diversity in the dispute resolution sector.

-The value of the UDL scholarship is up to $25,000 and may be awarded to one or more applicants.
+The value of the UDL Research Grant is up to $25,000 and may be awarded to one or more applicants.

 How to apply